spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [define_procedural_spawn](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=define_procedural_spawn)

 #### [PROCEDURAL_CHANCE](#procedural_chance) define_procedural_spawn(string procedural_spawn, function do_spawn, function is_valid)<br/>
-Define a new procedural spawn, the function `nil do_spawn(x, y, layer)` contains your code to spawn the thing, whatever it is.<br/>The function `bool is_valid(x, y, layer)` determines whether the spawn is legal in the given position and layer.<br/>Use for example when you can spawn only on the ceiling, under water or inside a shop.<br/>Set `is_valid` to `nil` in order to use the default rule (aka. on top of floor and not obstructed).<br/>If a user disables your script but still uses your level mod nothing will be spawned in place of your procedural spawn.<br/>
+Define a new procedural spawn, the function `nil do_spawn(x, y, layer)` contains your code to spawn the thing, whatever it is.
+The function `bool is_valid(x, y, layer)` determines whether the spawn is legal in the given position and layer.
+Use for example when you can spawn only on the ceiling, under water or inside a shop.
+Set `is_valid` to `nil` in order to use the default rule (aka. on top of floor and not obstructed).
+If a user disables your script but still uses your level mod nothing will be spawned in place of your procedural spawn.

 ### define_extra_spawn

 > Search script examples for [define_extra_spawn](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=define_extra_spawn)

 #### int define_extra_spawn(function do_spawn, function is_valid, int num_spawns_frontlayer, int num_spawns_backlayer)<br/>
-Define a new extra spawn, these are semi-guaranteed level gen spawns with a fixed upper bound.<br/>The function `nil do_spawn(x, y, layer)` contains your code to spawn the thing, whatever it is.<br/>The function `bool is_valid(x, y, layer)` determines whether the spawn is legal in the given position and layer.<br/>Use for example when you can spawn only on the ceiling, under water or inside a shop.<br/>Set `is_valid` to `nil` in order to use the default rule (aka. on top of floor and not obstructed).<br/>To change the number of spawns use `PostRoomGenerationContext::set_num_extra_spawns` during `ON.POST_ROOM_GENERATION`<br/>No name is attached to the extra spawn since it is not modified from level files, instead every call to this function will return a new uniqe id.<br/>
+Define a new extra spawn, these are semi-guaranteed level gen spawns with a fixed upper bound.
+The function `nil do_spawn(x, y, layer)` contains your code to spawn the thing, whatever it is.
+The function `bool is_valid(x, y, layer)` determines whether the spawn is legal in the given position and layer.
+Use for example when you can spawn only on the ceiling, under water or inside a shop.
+Set `is_valid` to `nil` in order to use the default rule (aka. on top of floor and not obstructed).
+To change the number of spawns use `PostRoomGenerationContext::set_num_extra_spawns` during `ON.POST_ROOM_GENERATION` No name is attached to the extra spawn since it is not modified from level files, instead every call to this function will return a new uniqe id.

 ### get_missing_extra_spawns

 > Search script examples for [get_missing_extra_spawns](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_missing_extra_spawns)

 #### tuple&lt;int, int&gt; get_missing_extra_spawns(int extra_spawn_chance_id)<br/>
-Use to query whether any of the requested spawns could not be made, usually because there were not enough valid spaces in the level.<br/>Returns missing spawns in the front layer and missing spawns in the back layer in that order.<br/>The value only makes sense after level generation is complete, aka after `ON.POST_LEVEL_GENERATION` has run.<br/>
+Use to query whether any of the requested spawns could not be made, usually because there were not enough valid spaces in the level.
+Returns missing spawns in the front layer and missing spawns in the back layer in that order.
+The value only makes sense after level generation is complete, aka after `ON.POST_LEVEL_GENERATION` has run.

 ### get_procedural_spawn_chance

 > Search script examples for [get_procedural_spawn_chance](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_procedural_spawn_chance)

 #### int get_procedural_spawn_chance([PROCEDURAL_CHANCE](#procedural_chance) chance_id)<br/>
-Get the inverse chance of a procedural spawn for the current level.<br/>A return value of 0 does not mean the chance is infinite, it means the chance is zero.<br/>
+Get the inverse chance of a procedural spawn for the current level.
+A return value of 0 does not mean the chance is infinite, it means the chance is zero.

 ## Position functions